 Popular among Baby Boomers and Gen Xers, tinctures have taken a major hit as the CBD economy has become increasingly online-centered.
 That’s not to say tinctures are suddenly unpopular—far from it.
 According to Brightfield Group, tinctures still have a projected growth rate of 19% per year over the next five years.

 The CBD market overall, however, is expected to grow at a rate of 29% per year between now and 2025, showing that tinctures have slackened by around 33% compared to the overall market.
-Tinctures will likely be a cornerstone of the CBD market for many years to come, but brands that focus exclusively on tinctures or place them in the spotlight in front of a younger crowd will fail to take the popularity of other product types into account.
+Tinctures remain a cornerstone, but focusing solely on them or targeting younger audiences overlooks other product favorites.

 Compliant cannabinoid edibles are quickly gaining popularity and should be a staple to any cannabinoid product line.
 Accessible and remarkably popular among all age groups, CBD gummies are growing at a rate of 41% per year, says Brightfield Group.
 Other types of edibles are growing at a similar rate, denoting a sea change in the hemp industry.

 While gummies have been around for years, these convenient edibles have suddenly caught on like wildfire.
 Successful CBD gummies are often positioned similarly to gummy multivitamins, leveraging additional ingredients that provide unique effects.
-The immense customizability of this product category makes it simple for brands to produce diversified gummies that stand out from the competition.
+Gummies’ high customizability lets brands easily craft diverse products that outshine competitors.

 Tinctures may have taken a hit recently, but softgels will continue taking a central role in the compliant cannabinoid industry for years to come.
 Also called liquid capsules or gel caps, softgels are familiar to anyone who has ever taken a multivitamin, making these cannabinoid products highly accessible.

 Often paired with vitamin C, ginkgo biloba, and other natural substances with nutritional or therapeutic value, lab-tested capsules especially appeal to an older crowd that’s skeptical of tinctures.
-Fueled significantly by high-profile retail chain partnerships, the CBD softgel industry is expected to grow by 26% per year over the next five years.
+High-profile retail partnerships will drive a 26% annual growth in CBD softgels over the next five years.

 According to Brightfield Group, compliant cannabinoid topicals are expanding in two unique and equally important ways.
 First, CBD topicals oriented toward location-specific relief continue to become more popular among older individuals with painful conditions, and cannabinoid skincare products are catching on among Millennials hooked into social media.